bitsofcotton/randtools/README.md

 (Factor difference firstly appear \[2, 3, 5\] vs. \[2, 3, 4, 5\] size.
 So elementary function they supports some of the world by rationally could be categorizable 3 to 5 kind of them.)

 However, in this meaning, the function combination theirselves also have number upper bounds.
-Especially, 2 operand operator can be described as 4x4 matrix and so with this, 5^(4x4) pattern could describe any with some compression method (especially with \{compress\} \{decompress\} matrix for each size or whole of the size includes R).
+Especially, 2 operand operator can be described as 4x4 matrix and so with this, 5^(&alpha;\*4\*4) pattern could describe any with some compression method (especially with \{compress\} \{decompress\} matrix for each size or whole of the size includes R).
 There's 3 or more operand operators, we cannot shrink them into such size.
 So with above, if first hypothesis is not enough size, this either fails.

 Even so, if the \{compress\} or \{decompress\} isn't consistent, the whole hypothesis fails in this General Tips F.

 (One of the \{compress\} matrix is described as Factor matrix relation with Factor matrix with some log condition.
 But with the geometry, they have g != 0.
 Also, if such \{compress\} has consistent, the geometry of them are alike sheet between sheet with some collision.)

+# General Tips G
+If the input stream is from some observed points that we can make the hypothesis there's a (im\|ex)plicit repeat operation on the stream as a structure, General Tips F concludes there's some 3 to 5 root descriptions they make some combination into original stream.

 # Another Download Sites
 * https://drive.google.com/drive/folders/1B71X1BMttL6yyi76REeOTNRrpopO8EAR?usp=sharing